-A. Investments Measured at Fair Value (Continued)
+A. Investments (Continued)

 The categorization of investments within the hierarchy in Figure 3 is based solely upon the objectivity of the inputs used in the measurement of fair value of the investments and does not reflect the level of risk associated with the investments.